-On July 30, 2004, the 2004 World Ability Awards Gala was held in the Grand Ballroom at Navy Pier in Chicago, Illinois.
-During the event, hundreds of leaders from across the country came together during the charitable event.
-The event’s purpose is to recognize the accomplishments of those people who create new freedoms for people with a disability.
+On July 30, 2004, the 2004 World Ability Awards Gala began in the Grand Ballroom at Navy Pier in Chicago, Illinois.
+Hundreds of industry leaders from across the country came together during the charitable event.
+The event’s purpose is to recognize the accomplishments of those who create new freedoms for people with a disability.
 Notably, the night’s most prestigious award went to Adam Kissiah, who won a World Ability Award for his invention, the Cochlear Implant.

 In the 1960s, Adam Kissiah began to experience hearing loss.
-As a NASA engineer, he had education and experience in electronics and became self motivated to study and research the disciplines of hearing and acoustics.
-The Kennedy Space Center Library provided a wealth of sources for detailed study in the fields of both hearing and acoustics, and through his research and development, he proposed a design for successful transmission of “intelligence” to the hearing center of the human brain.
+As a NASA engineer, he leveraged his education and experience in electronics.
+He became self-motivated to study and research the disciplines of hearing and acoustics.
+The Kennedy Space Center Library provided a wealth of sources for detailed study in hearing and acoustics.
+Through his research and development, he proposed a design for successfully transmitting “intelligence” to the hearing center of the human brain.

-Adam Kissiah’s Patent provided the basic engineering specification for all Cochlear Implants, which are surgically implanted electronic hearing devices that restore the ability to hear sound and understand speech.
-The implant is a prosthetic replacement that circumvents damaged cells, providing direct stimulation to hearing nerve fibers in the inner ear.
+Adam Kissiah’s Patent provided the basic engineering specification for all Cochlear Implants.
+Cochlear implants are surgically implanted electronic hearing devices that restore the ability to hear a sound and understand speech.
+The implant is a prosthetic replacement that circumvents damaged cells.
+The device provides direct stimulation to hearing nerve fibers in the inner ear.

-Other nominees in this category were: Marc Buoniconti, Judy Huemann, Robert Kilbury, and Sam Schmidt.
+Other nominees in this category include Marc Buoniconti, Judy Huemann, Robert Kilbury, and Sam Schmidt.